tnkteja/fss16ntadiko/code/8/Readme.md

 Another set of algorithms came along that are inspired by the Genetic Algorithm, which fundamentally perform crosover and mutatio over a generation of populations.
 Then prune the less evloved individuals using a process called elitism.
 This process is called Generation , and we run this for more generation until we get a convergence on the generations.
 Also we no longer get a single best solution as we have multi-objectives.
 We look for a optimized frontier called Pareto Frontier, which is the frontier on which all objectives competing and non-competing settle for optimality.

-### KrallsBStopMethod

-We use KrallesBStop Method for early termination for the series of algorithms with GA.

 ## Background